 The Igarapé Institute continued to shape global and regional debates on public security and justice.
 Our staff gave multiple keynote talks at high-profile venues such as World Economic Forum's annual meeting in Davos and Dubai, TED and TED Global, the UN General Assembly, and dozens of others.
-The Igarapé's research was featured in flagship publications of The Economist's Intelligence Unit, the Organization for Economic Cooperation, the United Nations office on Drugs and Crime (UNODC), the World Bank and others.
+The Igarapé's research was featured in flagship publications of The Economic Cooperation, the United Nations office on Drugs and Crime (UNODC), the World Bank and others.
 The Institute also now has formal affiliation with Singularity University (as faculty).